Zugzwang: Zugzwang in middlegames and complex endgames

-Sämisch versus Nimzowitsch
+Sämisch vs. Nimzowitsch

-The game Fritz Sämisch versus Aron Nimzowitsch, Copenhagen 1923, is often called the "Immortal Zugzwang Game".
+The game Fritz Sämisch–Aron Nimzowitsch, Copenhagen 1923, is often called the "Immortal Zugzwang Game".
 According to Nimzowitsch, writing in the Wiener Schachzeitung in 1925, this term originated in "Danish chess circles".
 Some consider the final position to be an extremely rare instance of zugzwang occurring in the middlegame.
 It ended with White resigning in the position in the diagram.

 White has a few pawn moves which do not lose material, but eventually he will have to move one of his pieces.
 If he plays 1.Rc1 or Rd1, then 1...Re2 traps White's queen; 1.Kh2 fails to 1...R5f3, also trapping the queen, since White cannot play 2.Bxf3 because the bishop is pinned to the king; 1.g4 runs into 1...R5f3 2.Bxf3 Rh2 mate.
 Angos analyzes 1.a3 a5 2.axb4 axb4 3.h4 Kh8 (waiting) 4.b3 Kg8 and White has run out of waiting moves and must lose material.
 Best in this line is 5.Nc3!? bxc3 6.Bxc3, which just leaves Black with a serious positional advantage and an extra pawn.
 Other moves lose material in more obvious ways.